 What’s it like?

 Straight out of the box, the Nextbase 412GW comes with a powered, quick release mounting system that can be fitted to the windscreen via a suction cup or an adhesive pad, both included.
 There is also a long, 12V power cable, a USB data cable, a window sticker and a software disc, although the software can be downloaded from the Nextbase website for free.

 Mounting is straightforward.
 The quick-release system means the camera can be set up in the ideal place and then, if it needs to be taken out of sight, the mount can be left in place and the camera removed.
 This also makes reinstallation easier when it comes to setting off again – just click and go.

 The 4-metre cable is long enough to be trailed neatly through door seals and around the windscreen for a very tidy installation.
-The alternative is a hard wiring set up, which most motor factors can arrange at a cost of around £30, hooking the power mount into the ignition circuit and keeping the wires out of sight.
+The alternative is a hard-wired wiring set up; hooking the power mount into the ignition circuit and keeping the wires out of sight.

 Changing settings in the menu system is easy.
 Things like GPS tracking, speed stamping, car licence plate details and audio recording can be configured quickly.
 The 412GW has touch sensitive buttons, unlike other Nextbase cameras, but they are responsive and illuminate when in use.

 The 412GW works like any other dash camera, switching on when it gets power and then automatically recording short clips until full.
 It then loops over old footage, so it’s always on.
 If the built-in G sensor detects something unusual, such as hard braking or a bump, it will mark the footage to be saved, so it won’t be recorded over.